-Surcharges Not every Dealer has a surcharge, meaning an additional cost is added to the shipping cost and the cost of the bullion itself.
+Not every Dealer has a surcharge, which are additional fees added to the shipping cost and the cost of the bullion itself.

-The dealers that do not call it a "Surcharge," tend to call them extra fees, handling fees or simply commission fees.
+The dealers that do, don't always call it a "Surcharge," they tend to call them extra fees, handling fees or simply commission fees.
 Either way, you want to read all the fine print of every bullion dealers website before you buy.

-Why?
-Because sometimes you won't see these fees until it's time to commit to the purchase of your bullion and with any investment you don't want unwanted surprises.
+Sometimes you won't see these fees until it's time to commit to the purchase of your bullion and with any investment you don't want surprises.

 For those who do charge for shipping, some simply charge a flat fee based on the total price of your order.

-While others will calculate the weight and shipping location of the customer, and there are also those who offer free shipping.
+While others will calculate the weight and shipping location of the customer.

 This is another area where you want to know the facts before you commit to buy precious metals bullion.

 In the ever-changing prices of the bullion market, the Spot Price is the price of the precious metal, quoted for the immediate delivery for cash.